filetrust/Squads-And-Maps/Definitions/Dictionary.md

 **Relationships**

 - Teams and Guilds have members
-- Entity and ITSystem’s have stakeholders.
+- Entity and IT Systems have stakeholders.

 ***Squad Terms:***
 - Squads have -
-squad developers ; squad stakeholders ; squad leader ; customers
+squad developers; squad stakeholders; squad leader; customers

 **Squad Leader**
 An individual who provides leadership for the Squad Developers, acting as a single point of contact for the Squad.
 This person is ultimately accountable for the Squad achieving its Outcomes.
 They do not manage the members of the squad but lead them on the path to delivery